metal3-io/metal3-docs/docs/user-guide/src/capm3/custom_resources.md

 - **Metal3Machine**: Represents a bare metal machine in the cluster
 - **Metal3Cluster**: Represents a bare metal cluster

-## Key Concepts

-### Data Templates and Instances

-CAPM3 uses a template-based approach for generating host-specific configuration
-data:

-1. **Metal3DataTemplate**: Contains templates for metadata and network configuration that will be rendered for each host
-2. **Metal3Data**: Represents the actual rendered data for a specific host, created from a template

-### Metadata and Network Data

-- **Metadata**: Contains host-specific information like hostnames, labels, and custom key-value pairs
-- **Network Data**: Defines the network configuration including interfaces, IP addresses, routes, and DNS settings

-### Index Management

-CAPM3 automatically manages indexes for hosts to ensure unique identification and proper resource allocation.
-Each Metal3Data instance gets a unique index that is used in naming and resource allocation.

 ## Resource Relationships

 ```mermaid